The latest jobs report showed only 12,000 jobs were added to the economy. As many jobs disappear, what will happen to jobs available in rural areas?

 Community colleges offer invaluable resources, often with programs tailored to in-demand industries.
 Don’t underestimate the power of self-directed learning and internships.

-Where we live we often pass by a masonry school on our way to the big town where we shop for groceries to save money.
+Where we live, we often pass by a masonry school on our way to the big town where we shop for groceries to save money.
 It’s nice to see a masonry school in a rural area where younger people are getting started with their careers.

 Supporting Local Innovation and Entrepreneurship

 However, the community needs money to pay for your products or services.
-When the economy loses jobs this may impact your new small business.
+When the economy loses jobs, this may impact your new small business.

 Conclusion: Jobs Available in Rural Areas